 How can computing help make the world a better place?
 Can we avoid wars, alleviate homelessness, and improve global health using computers?
-What are the technical challenges that arise, and what humanistic issues must be considered and understood in the process?
+What technical challenges arise, and what humanistic issues must be considered and understood in the process?
 In this C4G course, we explore problems faced by developing countries and underserved populations from a computing perspective.
-The course will be project-centered with teams of students choosing project topics early in the course and working towards a deployed solution by the end of the course.
+The course will be project-centered, with teams of students choosing project topics early in the course and working towards a deployed solution by the end of the course.